A woman lays flowers on the casket of a loved one who died a wrongful death.

 How to Prove Negligence Caused Your Loved One’s Death

-To succeed in a wrongful death claim, you must prove that another party’s negligence caused your loved one’s death.
-This involves demonstrating 4 key elements:
+To recover compensation in a Maine wrongful death claim, you must establish these 4 elements:

 1. Duty of Care: The responsible party owed a duty of care to the deceased.